Using this Manual

 2.2 Planned Updates

-If you would like to make suggestions for the next update, either as an amendment to an existing chapter or concerning a new chapter please contact Bernadette Johansen (email@example.com).
+If you would like to make suggestions for the next update, either as an amendment to an existing chapter or concerning a new chapter please contact Louise Ambler (firstname.lastname@example.org).

-If you want to use a chapter that has been developed by another local authority, please let Bernadette know.
+If you want to use a chapter that has been developed by another local authority, please let Louise know.
 Tri.x need to seek permission for us to use that chapter.

 Any amendments to existing procedures should be shown in track changes.
-In order to allow time for us to incorporate the changes into the online procedures, all amendments need to be received by mid November 2020.
+In order to allow time for us to incorporate the changes into the online procedures, all amendments need to be received by the beginning of November 2021.

 3. Local Resources